Mrsiahkhanie/React_Recipe_App/README.md

 5- getting Id Api and Key your account

-6- create filename > .env
+6- change filename > .env-sample to .env

 7- put up Id and Key api in variable onder in file .env